 No. It is against the law for anyone to ask you to bring them a copy of the CORI report that you get.5 The reason is because the CORI that you get on your own can include cases that housing authorities, landlords, property management companies, and real estate agents are not allowed to see on a CORI that they get.

 However, a public housing authority may ask you to get a copy of your “Docket” sheet from the court.
 A “docket” sheet is not considered CORI.
 But it may be to your advantage to provide the housing authority with a docket sheet because the docket sheet may show that a charge was not serious or it was reduced to a lesser charge or that the case was dismissed.

 Can I be asked questions on my application about whether I have criminal history?

 A housing authority, landlord, property management company, or real estate agent may have a question on the application form which asks if you have a criminal history or have been convicted of a crime.
 You should answer the question as truthfully as you can.
 However, you may not know the answer to the question, or the answer may be wrong.
 A false answer on an application may be a basis to deny your application.

-This answer is consistent with the new CORI regulations which state that a housing authority, landlord, property management company or real estate agent cannot ask you any questions about your CORI until they give you a copy of the CORI or any other criminal history information that they have received.6
+A housing authority, landlord, property management company or real estate agent cannot ask you any questions about your CORI until they give you a copy of the CORI report or any other criminal record report that they have received.

 Can a CORI be requested on all household members?